Manx lifeboats rescue sinking fishing vessel

 A sinking Manx fishing boat had to be towed back to harbour following a collision with a coaster in the Irish Sea.

 Two lifeboats were sent to the fishing vessel after the incident five-and-a-half miles (8.85km) south of the Isle of Man.

 The alarm was raised at 0600 BST by the 17m (56ft 8in) Lynn Marie.

-Its crew reported taking in water after the collision with the 155m (258 ft 4in) coaster MV Philip.'Pumped out'
+Its crew reported taking in water after the collision with the 155m (258 ft 4in) coaster MV Philip.